leos313/DOOM_FPGA/README.md

 * The shared library file, which includes the stub function and its dependencies, such as the information of the hardware addresses.

 The file are located in `project_sdsoc > Debug > _sds > swstub` and are `cf_stub.c`, `cf_stub.h`, `portinfo.c`, `portinfo.h`, `Stretch4x.cpp`, and the static library file `.a` (`libxlnk_stub.a` and `libdoom_hardware_v00.a`). **Please note that your names can be a bit different, depending on the project name you has used).**

+* The bitstream that you have alredy created.

+* Turn on your platform with the SD burned.
+Move the created bitstream in the folder `/lib/firmware` of the platform.

+* load the bitstream by using this instruction:

+`echo _p0_.bin > /sys/class/fpgma_manager/fpga0/firmware`

+ You have just loaded the bitstream into your FPGA.
+The system was already prepared to handle the reconfiguration at runtime (you have performed this steps when creating the system running our scripts).

  **...still under construction**